 Ariana Grande had been away for a while, and the anticipation of her return played a vital role in the strategy’s success.

-Lean Cuisine #weighthis: Guerilla Marketing
+6. Lean Cuisine #weighthis: Guerilla Marketing

-29 Rooms by Refinery29: Digital Experience
+7. 29 Rooms by Refinery29: Digital Experience

-David Lloyd’s “Run for Your Bun” Café: Guerilla Marketing & Brand Activation
+8. David Lloyd’s “Run for Your Bun” Café: Guerilla Marketing & Brand Activation

 David Lloyd’s created a pop-up store experiential marketing campaign inviting guests to complete a 10-minute high-intensity workout as payment for any food or drink they ordered.

 This campaign was a fun, quick, and interactive way to promote the brand’s core values.
-The freebies in exchange for a workout were the primary success indicator because participants could attach an immediate reward to the activity.
+The freebies in exchange for a workout were the primary success indicators because participants could attach an immediate reward to the activity.

-Hamleys Pop-up Store: Experiential Retail Installments
+9. Hamleys Pop-up Store: Experiential Retail Installments

-Hamley Pop Up Installation in USA.
+Hamley Pop-Up Installation in USA.
 Pic Courtesy: Instagram

 Hamleys used pop-up stores to deliver an immersive experience in the build-up to its Christmas sales.
 The pop-up store showed up in different locations in London and featured sales, live demos, and unique quizzes.